-Ubuntu Studio Installer can add Ubuntu Studio’s benefits to any installation of Ubuntu or its official flavors* so that you can use whatever desktop environment you prefer, and gives you a curated selection of packages to fit your workflow, whether you’re a graphics artist, audio engineer, musician, publisher, photographer, or video producer.
+Ubuntu Studio Installer can add Ubuntu Studio’s benefits to any installation of Ubuntu or its official flavors* so that you can use whatever desktop environment you prefer and gives you a curated selection of packages to fit your workflow, whether you’re a graphics artist, audio engineer, musician, publisher, photographer, or video producer.

 Installing

-To get Ubuntu Studio Installer, you must have first installed Ubuntu or an official flavor.
+To get Ubuntu Studio Installer, you must first have installed Ubuntu or an official flavor.
 Once you have done that, simply open a terminal window and type:

 sudo apt install ubuntustudio-installer

-This will bring in other tools, such as Studio Controls which is required for audio configuration prep, which is done after Ubuntu Studio Installer has been run.
+In Ubuntu 22.04 LTS, this will bring in other tools, such as Studio Controls which is required for audio configuration prep, which is done after Ubuntu Studio Installer has been run.

-Using Ubuntu Studio Installer
+Using Ubuntu Studio Installer (Ubuntu 24.04 LTS and later)

 To use, simply click on the icon for Ubuntu Studio Installer, or find it in your launcher/dash.